Google Sites Shortcut

 What is a GSITE file?

-GSITE files are Backup and Sync shortcuts that open Google Sites website projects.
-When a Backup and Sync user double-clicks a GSITE file, the related website project opens in Google Sites, provided the user is signed in to a Gmail account allowed to access the project.
+GSITE files are Drive for Desktop shortcuts that open Google Sites website projects.
+When a Drive for Desktop user double-clicks a GSITE file, the related website project opens in Google Sites, provided the user is signed in to a Gmail account allowed to access the project.
 Each GSITE file is a JSON file that contains a project's URL and document ID, as well as the name of the Gmail account used to create the project.

 If necessary, you can also open a GSITE file in any text editor to view the URL, document ID, and Gmail account information it contains.
 You may want to do this, for example, if you are having trouble using your GSITE file to open a project in Google Sites.
 If double-clicking your GSITE file does not open a website project, you can try copying and pasting your file's URL into your web browser to access your website project.